oneconvergence/dkube-examples/image_cloudevents/README.ui.md

 ### 2. Drift Monitoring
 1. Check Enable and provide frequency as 5 minutes and algorithm as Kolmogorov-Smirnov.
 2. **Add Train Data** :
-   - Select dataset as `chest-xray` and version as v1 if your data source is aws_s3 or local.
+   - Select dataset as `chest-xray` and version as v1.

 3. **Add Predict Data**:
 - Select dataset content as **Cloudevents**.